About Chad Stavley

-When not at work, Chad spends time with his wife Annalisa, their three-year-old son George and newborn daughter Lincoln.
+When not at work, Chad spends time with his wife Annalisa, their three-year-old son George and one-year-old daughter Lincoln.
 Chad is an avid college football fan.

 We are a completely results-driven law firm.
-We aren’t interested in taking on hundreds of clients and working a settlement factory.
-In fact, we reject more than 95% of all those who seek our help.
-We take fewer clients so that we can be completely focused on those we do take.
+We aren’t interested in taking on hundreds of clients and working in a settlement factory.
+We reject more than 95% of all those who seek our help.
+We take fewer clients so that we can focus completely on the cases we do take.
 We prepare every case like it’s a trial and then negotiate from a position of strength.
-If we don’t get an offer that is fair, we are prepared and willing to go into the courtroom, where our verdicts have outperformed last/best offers by more than three to one.
+If we don’t get a fair offer, we are prepared and willing to go into the courtroom, where our verdicts have outperformed last/best offers by more than three to one.

 - Martindale Hubbell AV Preeminent (highest ranking possible) since 2014.